metno/snap/src/README.md

 ## Code formatting

-The code should generally use an indent of 2.
+* The code should generally use an indent of 2.
 Use ! for comments.
+* Prefer spaces to tabs

+## Fortran Guidelines

+* Use as few non-standard functions as possible
+* Prefer modules to interfaces or implicit imports
+* Use `implicit none` and `private` in all modules

 ### Code Documentation

 Document code-modules, functions and subroutines using !> and doxygen syntax: https://github.com/Mohid-Water-Modelling-System/Mohid/wiki/Documenting-Fortran-with-Doxygen

 ### Tools